 You need to consume most of the things you were previously warned against – egg yolks, butter, cheese, coconut oil, etc. These foods raise HDL levels.
-In addition, rev up your physical activity.
+In addition, rev up your physical activity, which is very important.

 What increases the bad cholesterol is sugar.
 High amounts of sugar will cause your triglyceride levels to spike up.
 If I repeat it enough times, I hope it helps replace ‘fat is the culprit’ with ‘sugar is your enemy.

 You have various indicators such as HDL to LDL ratio, HDL to total cholesterol, etc.

 The one you need to watch out for is the HDL to triglyceride ratio as this is the best indicator of heart disease.

 Divide your triglyceride values by HDL and if it is more than 4 (If lipid values are expressed as mg/dl), then you need to start controlling your diet immediately.
 The time for feasting on anything you please is over.
 If the value is less than 2, that’s really good – you can still indulge in a few occasional treats.

 A study from the Stanford University School of Medicine recorded that a Triglyceride -HDL ratio of 3 or greater is a reliable predictor of insulin resistance (13).
 Insulin resistance is the driving factor that leads to type 2 diabetes.

 There are a few cases of genetic cholesterol issues, but it’s very rare.
 Not as common as you are led to believe.